wri/wri-wpsi/README.md

 Staging is deployed to heroku at `https://git.heroku.com/wri-wpsi.git`.
 Run `git push heroku master` to deploy master there.

-Production is deployed to a server at IHE Delft.
+Production is deployed to a `Ubuntu 18.04.3 LTS` server at IHE Delft.
 Run `cap production deploy` to deploy there.
 Consult `config/deploy/production.rb` for where that is.
-You will need to get credentails setup by a current deployer.
+You will need to get credentials setup by a current deployer.

 `capistrano` tasks for starting and stoping the services are setup per https://github.com/seuros/capistrano-puma.
 All necessary services are manageable via systemd and enabled on boot.

+#### Services
 ```
 ● puma.service - puma for production
    Loaded: loaded (/etc/systemd/system/puma.service; enabled; vendor preset: enabled)